harumasa/github_pages/content/20200829_install_archlinux.md

 - xfce4-power-manager
   - System
+    - On battery
       - System power saving
-      - system sleep mpde: Hibernate
+        - System sleep mode: Suspend
       - Laptop Lid
-      - when laptop lid is closed: Hibernate
+        - when laptop lid is closed: Suspend
-  - Display
+    - Plugged in
-    - Display power management: off
+      - System power saving
-- xfce4-screensaver
+        - System sleep mode: Suspend
-  - Screensaver
+      - Laptop Lid
-    - Enable Screensaver: off
+        - when laptop lid is closed: Suspend

 To disable both blanking and DPMS, right click on the power manager system tray icon or left click on the panel applet and make sure that the option labelled Presentation mode is ticked.